-initialize(state_args={}, outlyl=0, solver='ipopt', optarg={'max_iter': 30, 'tol': 1e-06})

-Initialize the inlet turbine stage model.
+initialize(state_args={}, outlvl=0, solver='ipopt', optarg={'max_iter': 30, 'tol': 1e-06}, calculate_cf=False) Initialize the inlet turbine stage model.
 This deactivates the specialized constraints, then does the isentropic turbine initialization, then reactivates the constraints and solves.
+This initialization uses a flow value guess, so some reasonable flow guess should be sepecified prior to initialization.

-- state_args (dict) Initial state for property initialization - outlvl (int) Amount of output (0 to 3) 0 is lowest - solver (str) Solver to use for initialization - optarg (dict) Solver arguments dictionary
+- state_args (dict) Initial state for property initialization - outlvl (int) Amount of output (0 to 3) 0 is lowest - solver (str) Solver to use for initialization - optarg (dict) Solver arguments dictionary - calculate_cf (bool) If True, use the flow and pressure ratio to calculate the flow coefficient.